 Description: Through this course, students will explore how American literature reflects the identities and cultures of the United States.
 Students will become adept at analyzing challenging texts from a variety of genres through cultural, racial, and gender perspectives in historical and contemporary literature.
 By analyzing the authors' views and social context, students will delve into deeper understanding of language, literature, and the writing and research process.
 Students will study a variety of texts including short stories, novels, poetry, drama, fiction, non-fiction, and visual and digital texts.
 Students will be assessed using a variety of methods including, but not limited to, essays, presentations, and creative critical thinking activities.

-Dual Enrollment Credit: This course is offered for dual enrollment credit for ENGL 1010 and ENGL 2510 (4.5 credits) from Metropolitan Community College and will transfer to University of Nebraska at Omaha as ENGL 1150 and ENGL 2450 (3 credits).
+Dual Enrollment Credit: This course is offered for dual enrollment credit for ENGL 1010 and ENGL 2510 (4.5 credits) from Metropolitan Community College

 0020 SPEECH